puppetlabs/puppet-docs/source/learning/index.markdown

 * After that, move on to [Manifests][] and start controlling your system by writing actual Puppet code.
 * Next, in [Ordering][], learn about dependencies and refresh events, manage the relationships between resources, and discover the most useful Puppet design pattern.
 * In [Variables, Conditionals, and Facts][variables], make your manifests versatile by reading system information.
-* In [Classes and Modules, Part One][modules1], take the first step to a knowable and elegant site design and start turning your manifests into self-contained modules.
+* In [Modules and Classes (Part One)][modules1], take the first step to a knowable and elegant site design and start turning your manifests into self-contained modules.
+* In [Templates][], use ERB to make your config files as flexible as your Puppet manifests.
+* In [Modules and (Parameterized) Classes (Part Two)][modules2], learn how to pass parameters to classes and make your modules more adaptable.

 And come back soon, because there are more chapters on the way.